 Photochromic vs. Transitions Lenses

-EyeBuyDirect’s photochromic and Transitions lenses both have the same tint selections: gray and brown.
-To keep things consistent for my transition lens review, I decided to go with gray for both pairs.
+Eyebuydirect’s photochromic and Transitions lenses both have the same tint selections: gray and brown.
+To keep things consistent for my transitions lens review, I decided to go with gray for both pairs.
 The tint for both the photochromic and Transitions lenses provide great comfort in direct sunlight.
 However, if you want a truer sunglasses look, you may prefer Transitions.
 The basic photochromic lenses were great for keeping the sun out of my eyes during my walks to work, but the tint for the Transitions Adaptive lenses was much truer to traditional sunglasses.

 The change between tinted and clear was gradual and at a comfortable rate for both pairs of glasses.
 To darken, it took the photochromic lenses about 30-40 seconds longer for the initial tint and 2-3 minutes for full tint.
 To return to clear lenses, my glasses with Transitions lenses were usually a minute or two faster than the ones with photochromic.
 Keep in mind, the time it takes your lenses to darken depends on the temperature; the colder it is, the faster the lenses will darken.

 Transitions lenses and photochromic lenses have similar primary features.
 They both include the same tint options (gray and brown), UV protection for your eyes, anti-glare and anti-scratching coatings, as well as the obvious light-adjusting technologies.
 But Transitions Adaptive lenses have three additional, premium features.
 First is how long the lenses take to change between tinted and clear.
-Transitions Adaptive lenses have a noticeably faster transition time than the basic photochromic lenses.
+Transitions Adaptive lenses have a noticeably faster transitions time than the basic photochromic lenses.
 Next is lens clarity—due to the light adaptive technology used for photochromic lenses, my basic lenses had a very slight tint to them even when they were “clear.”
 With my Transitions, this wasn’t an issue.
 Finally, there’s the oleophobic (anti-smudge) coating.
 While I don’t typically get a lot of smudges on my lenses, it does make them a million times easier to clean.
 A little cleaning solution and a couple swipes with my cleaning cloth and they’re clean.

 I like the pair with Transitions lenses more, if only just for the darker tint in the sun.
 The function of both pairs suited my needs perfectly, but aesthetics play an important role for me as well.
 That being said, picking your lens all depends on your needs.
 Do you need a pair that changes more quickly, or are you running on a tight budget?.
 At the end of the day, it’s up to you to decide.
 But before you make the decision, I’ve got a couple of tips to take into consideration.

-Frame tips for transition lenses
+Frame tips for transitions lenses

 Not All Eyeglass Frames Make the Best Sunglasses.